Looking For Psychodynamic Psychotherapists!

 Who we are

 Fermata Psychotherapy is a psychoanalytically-oriented practice in downtown Chicago.
-We conduct long-term, in-depth work with adults of all backgrounds, most of whom are dealing with the aftermath of complex trauma, early attachment wounds, depression, anxiety, and challenges in the relationships with themselves and others.
-We strive to honor the uniqueness of our patients' experience and history, to welcome all parts of themselves, to keep a curious stance towards our patients, to consider our own impact on the clinical process, and to welcome all parts of our patients' experience and our own.
+We do long-term, in-depth work with adults of all backgrounds dealing with a wide range of difficulties, including the effects of complex trauma and early attachment wounds, challenging family dynamics, a disjointed or diminished sense of self, and complicated relationships with themselves and others.
+We strive to honor the uniqueness of our patients' experience and the complexity of their inner world, helping them get acquainted with themselves to create a life with more meaning, agency, freedom, and hope.

-Feel free to browse our website to read more about our values, our approach, or if you’d like to know what a fermata is.
+Feel free to browse our website to read more about our therapists, our values, our approach, or if you’d like to know what a fermata is.

 Role Responsibilities

-• Grow and maintain a full time caseload of at least 24 conducted sessions per week
+• Grow and maintain a full time caseload of of at least 24 sessions per week

 • Handle all aspects of the relationship with patients (e.g., scheduling, working through payment issues)